Now is the time to join forces with marketing allies

 CTPS & GDPR – The Terrible Twins!

-We both know the B2B approach has to change, especially as neither you or I like being cold called.
+We both know the B2B approach has to change, especially as neither you nor I like being cold called.

-We also have access to the corporate telephone preference service (CTPS) to stop phone calls and now with GDPR about to go live (i.e. when they start fining businesses from May 2018) will mean that the phones and emails could, most definitely go quiet, but sadly that means everyone is affected, including you and I.
+We also have access to the corporate telephone preference service (CTPS) to stop phone calls and with GDPR now live it will mean that the phones and emails could, most definitely, go quiet.
+Sadly however, that means everyone is affected, including us.

-I think a great deal will change this year and new strategies will separate the wheat from the chaff.
+I think a great deal is still changing and this year, with Brexit etc., new strategies will separate the wheat from the chaff.

 Should we go back to basics?